open-policy-agent/opa/docs/docs/policy-language.md

 ### References

-For more examples, please see [here](https://github.com/aavarghese/opa-schema-examples).
+For more examples, please see [the opa-schema-examples repository](https://github.com/aavarghese/opa-schema-examples).

 This contains samples for Envoy, Kubernetes, and Terraform including corresponding JSON Schemas.